senlin/classic-editor-addon/readme.txt

 = Why this addon?
 Isn't the purpose of the Classic Editor plugin to disable Gutenberg? =

-The "Classic Editor" plugin, by Andrew Ozz, doesn't completely disable Gutenberg without changing settings.
-"Classic Editor Addon" is a second plugin that fixes both of these behaviors in "Classic Editor".
-If you install both plugins, Gutenberg will be completely disabled, and you will not see a nag screen.
+When it was released initially, the "Classic Editor" plugin, by Andrew Ozz, didn't completely disable Gutenberg without changing settings.
+Since version 0.0.4 it does, but it still comes with Settings.
+The "Classic Editor Addon" is a second plugin that makes sure the Settings are gone, so they cannot be accidentally triggered and "bring down the skies".

 = How does this compare to other plugins that disable Gutenberg? =

 Great question!
 "Classic Editor" is the official plugin for removing Gutenberg, and the install count is apparently being used as a metric to gauge success of the Gutenberg project.
-So, although other plugins exist to force-disable Gutenberg, using them doesn't properly notify the WP Core team of the number of issues users are having, that is why "Classic Editor Addon" doesn't disable Gutenberg itself, it just properly sets the options for "Classic Editor" and disables the Gutenberg Nag notice, making it easier to mass-install classic editor.
+So, although other plugins exist to force-disable Gutenberg, using them doesn't properly notify the WP Core team of the number of issues users are having, that is why "Classic Editor Addon" doesn't disable Gutenberg itself, it just removes the Settings page of the "Classic Editor" plugin, making it easier to mass-install classic editor.

 = The plugin doesn't do anything! =